lady-h-world/My_Garden/reading_pages/Crystal_Ball/about_crystal_ball.md

 Lady H. obtained it from a witch who used this crystal ball for decades.
 Initially, it would glow and dim, but one day it stayed bright and couldn't be turned off.
 The witch got a new one, bringing the old crystal ball to a flea market to give away.
 Lady H. went to the same flea market to choose a light to decorate this cave.
 Walking around the whole market, Lady H. wasn't able to find a suitable one until she saw the ball carried by the witch.

 A pretty good deal right, Lady H. got it for free, and it's still powerful.
-Although Lady H. can't use it like a witch, the default function of this crystal ball is to gather information from anywhere in the universe.
+Although Lady H. can't use it like a witch, the default function of this crystal ball is to collect data from anywhere in the universe.
 Over the years, Lady H. also discovered a few more magic it possesses, and we will show you soon!

 </p>
 <p>&nbsp;</p>